Jeremy Paxman on Who Do You Think You Are?: Everything you need to know

-Jeremy Paxman says he doesn’t believe in looking backwards and has no interest in knowing who his ancestors were.
-All of which begs an obvious question: why has he agreed to trace his forebears?
+Jeremy Paxman says he doesn't believe in looking backwards and has no interest in knowing who his ancestors were.
+All of which begs an obvious question: why has he agreed to trace his forebears on Who Do You Think You Are?
 In an era when “most television” is “rubbish”, Paxman says, the chance to explore some “social history” might make the programme a worthwhile exercise.

 It's hardly the most ringing endorsement, but as things turn out, the famously tough Newsnight presenter, who grew up in middle class prosperity, is frequently visibly moved – and sometimes angered – when he learns of the hardships endured by those who came before him.
 He begins by visiting his mother, Joan.
 There he sees pictures of Mabel, his grandmother.
 A young woman dressed in a Salvation Army uniform, she looks “scared to death”.

-To learn more, Jeremy heads for Glasgow, where Mabel grew up.
+To learn more, Jeremy heads for Glasgow in Scotland, where Mabel grew up.
 Her father, John McKay, began his working life as a gunner with the Royal Artillery, rising to become a sergeant.
-While he had a military pension following his discharge from the army, it wasn’t enough to support his growing family and he found work as a school janitor.
+While he had a military pension following his discharge from the army, it wasn't enough to support his growing family and he found work as a school janitor.